PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 17:19:43
+Last updated: 2024-04-09 17:20:21
-Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton
+Random Quote: What you have to do is show these suckers what you’re capable of.
+Show them you’re not scared. - Nairobi